FACTBOX-U.S. companies affected by government shutdown

-Oct 7 (Reuters) - As the U.S. government moves into the second week of a shutdown, Congress appears no closer to finding a way to end it, raising concerns about the economic consequences of a prolonged stalemate.
+Oct 8 (Reuters) - As the U.S. government moved into the second week of a shutdown, Congress appears no closer to finding a way to end it, raising concerns about the economic consequences of a prolonged stalemate.

 The standoff, prompted by Republicans’ determination to halt President Barack Obama’s healthcare reforms, could affect U.S. companies that rely on federal employees and funding, but a few have scaled back the number of its workers facing furloughs after Defense Secretary Chuck Hagel recalled most civilian defense employees.